-The ESC monthly invoices for the Service Fees and applicable taxes will be made available by ESC to Provider through Express Scripts Canada Pharmacy Provider Website or via fax within thirty (30) calendar days of the end of the Billing Cycle.
-Payment for the invoice is due thirty (30) calendar days after it is made available to the Provider.
-If Provider selects payment by preauthorized debit (PAD) through the Express Scripts Canada Pharmacy Provider Website, ESC will apply a payment discount of 10% to the future Service Fees payable by Provider.
+The ESC monthly invoices for the Service Fees and applicable taxes will be made available by ESC to Provider through posting in the Provider's Account.
+Payment for the invoice is due thirty (30) calendar days of the invoice date.
+If Provider selects payment by preauthorized debit (PAD) through the ESC Pharmacy Provider Website, ESC will apply a discount of 10% to the future Service Fees invoices.

-If, at any time, the Provider Agreement is terminated and the Provider requests reconnection into the ESC pharmacy provider network, which may be approved or denied in ESC's sole discretion, the Provider shall pay to ESC a Reconnection Fee within thirty (30) calendar days of the invoice being made available to the Provider.
+If, at any time, the Pharmacy Provider Agreement is terminated and the Provider is granted reconnection into the ESC pharmacy provider network, in ESC's sole discretion, the Provider shall pay to ESC a Reconnection Fee in advance of reconnection.
 Notwithstanding the foregoing, no Reconnection Fee shall be payable by Provider for reconnection in the following circumstances: (i) if the Pharmacy Provider Agreement has been terminated by ESC, by sending a non-renewal notice to a Provider; (ii) if the Pharmacy Provider Agreement has been terminated by ESC in its sole discretion, without cause; or (iii) if the Pharmacy Provider Agreement has been terminated by a Provider because of ESC's failure to pay the Provider in accordance with the Pharmacy Provider Agreement or ESC is insolvent, goes into receivership or bankruptcy or any other action is taken on behalf of its creditors.